 Underground lava tunnel running for 11 miles

-A spot along the strip in Playa de Las Americas owned by a husband and wife.
-The spot doesn’t look like much and is surrounded by lots of very touristy restaurants that look rather unappealing (between the eh live music, pictures of food outside the restaurant, rundown fronts, and restaurants employees trying to call you in).
-We were looking for a spot that wasn’t a tourist trap.
+Spanish Tapas restaurant found along the strip in Playa de Las Americas owned by a husband and wife.
+The spot doesn’t look like much and is surrounded by lots of very touristy restaurants that look rather unappealing (between the subpar live music, pictures of food outside the restaurant, rundown fronts, and restaurants employees trying to call you in).
+Enjoy small plates and sangria for a fair price here.

 Italian spot near one of the upper viewpoints for Los Gigantes